Table of Contents

-The packaged meals we eat today which include various vending machines we can find in any office or working place make everything convenient.
-The ability to simply go to any local fast food chain or restaurant at practically any hour of the day are all things which have led us to turn away from the 1 meal a day lifestyle and to truly start eating the three meals a day.
-Add in the simple fact that most of us aren’t simply consuming three meals a day, but are incorporating snacks into the day as well, and we are consuming far more calories than our ancestors and ancient cultures were consuming.
+The packaged meals we eat today, which include various vending machines we can find in any office or working place, make everything convenient.
+The ability to simply go to any local fast food chain or restaurant at practically any hour of the day are all things that have taken us away from the one meal a day concept.
+Add in the easy snacks into the day as well, and we are consuming far more calories than our ancestors and ancient cultures were consuming.

 With more food, comes more problems and health risks

 If we look back to prehistoric periods, we do not find people dying because they were obese, overweight, or unhealthy.
-As a matter of fact, these people were not at all fat, they were extremely lean following the 1 meal a day lifestyle.
+As a matter of fact, these people were not at all fat, they were extremely lean.
 Why is this?
-The simple fact that they were active, out the entire day, and were basically running, gathering, and hunting as a means to survive.
+The simple fact that they were active by running, gathering, and hunting as a means to survive.
 These people did not die because of diabetes, obesity, or other health risks tied to weight as with many of the cases are associated with today.
 People died because of lack of proper medical care, being eaten, or otherwise getting killed in the wild.

 In the Roman times and biblical periods, we can also find that most people were following something similar to the omad diet.
 They were often healthy in terms of weight.
-People during this period were dying from religious persecution, lack of doctors and proper medical care, and the fact that there were no sewage systems or clean water to drink.
-However, they were not dying because of health risks tied to obesity, overeating, or the health concerns we have in today’s society.
+People during this period were dying from religious persecution and lack of doctors.
+There were also no sewage systems for clean water to drink.

 The fact of the matter is that with more foods (typically the processed foods we love to eat) we see there are more health risks than ever.
 The obesity epidemic is something which is not going away and people are consuming fast food more than ever.
 People rarely go one day without eating foods which aren’t processed or contain high amounts of fat.